 - The release must be acute, i.e., it must occur over a short period of time.

 The third word is Management.
 A PSM program is to do with creating and implementing management systems that prevent and control major incidents.
 It is not fundamentally about meeting prescriptive rules or engineering standards.
-In this context a manager is taken to be anyone who has at least some degree of control over the process, including operators, engineers and maintenance workers.
+In this context a manager is taken to be anyone who has some degree of control over the process, including operators, engineers and maintenance workers.

 Elements of PSM